gchure/phd/docs/src/chapter_02/section_03_introduction.md

 a transcription factors' propensity to bind to DNA will be altered upon binding to an allosteric effector.

-Despite the ubiquity of allostery, we largely lack a formal, rigorous, and generalizable framework for studying its effects across the broad variety of contexts in which it appears.
+&nbsp;&nbsp;&nbsp;&nbsp;Despite the ubiquity of allostery, we largely lack a formal, rigorous, and generalizable framework for studying its effects across the broad variety of contexts in which it appears.
 A key example of this is transcriptional regulation, in which allosteric transcription factors can be induced or